Ditodush/Project2/README.md

 ```

 Different parameter settings were used for Illumina and Nanopore data.
+More information could be found on the GitHub page of minimap2.

 ### Process mapping results